 Mekesha H. Montgomery

-Mekesha is a member of Frost Brown Todd’s Labor and Employment Practice Group.
+Mekesha is a member of Frost Brown Todd’s Labor and Employment Practice Group, and serves as Chair of the firm’s Manufacturing Industry Team.
 She represents management in the areas of employment discrimination and wrongful discharge, union negotiations and arbitration.
 She has successfully represented companies defending against class and collective actions alleging employment discrimination and wage and hour violations, including class actions under the FMLA, collective actions under the FLSA and EEOC-initiated class actions.
-She regularly provides advice and counsel to management responding to union-initiated grievances and has represented management in numerous labor arbitrations.
+Mekesha regularly provides advice and counsel to management responding to union-initiated grievances and has represented management in numerous labor arbitrations.
 She also has significant experience dealing with issues arising from covenants not to compete and with ERISA and Employee Benefits Litigation.

 - Obtained jury verdict for employer in sexual harassment, gender discrimination, age discrimination and retaliation case.

 - Enforced individual employee arbitration agreement resulting in prompt settlement of previously highly contested case.

 - Settled on the eve of trial for nuisance value case where plaintiff had previously demanded a six-figure settlement after winning several key pre-trial motions.

 - Obtained preliminary injunction against two former employees violating covenants not to compete.